axiom-crypto/openvm-reth-benchmark/README.md

 ## Getting Started

-To use RSP, you must first have [Rust](https://www.rust-lang.org/tools/install) installed and axVM installed to build the client programs.
+To use RSP, you must first have [Rust](https://www.rust-lang.org/tools/install) installed and openvm installed to build the client programs.
 Then follow the instructions below.

 ### Installing the CLI